alik-git/duckietown-mbrl-lib/index.md

 Gym-Duckietown, a self-driving car simulator for the Duckietown universe already built as an OpenAI Gym environment is the ideal  candidate to make available for use with the model-based approaches provided by MBRL-Lib along with Dreamer.

-*Gym-Duckietown*

-The environments in which to deploy RL methods can be as simple as tic-tac-toe or as complex as a nearly photo realistic simulation of a whole city \cite{carla}.
-The most popular environments for current RL research are those provided in the OpenAI Gym toolkit \cite{openaigym}.
-OpenAI Gym also provides a set of standards which can be used to make environments widely compatible with any software designed to accommodate those standards.
-MBRL-Lib is an example of such software, and comes with the standard environments from OpenAI Gym built in.

-Naturally, this makes Gym-Duckietown---a self-driving car simulator for the Duckietown universe already built as an OpenAI gym environment \cite{dtown}---the perfect candidate to make available for use with the \mb approaches provided by MBRL.

-This is not to say however, that Gym-Duckietown works perfectly with MBRL-Lib right out of the box.
-Duckietown has significantly more complex dynamics than the standard \og environments.
+Gym-Duckietown is different from most environments previously used by model-based approaches.
+It has significantly more complex dynamics than the standard \og environments.
 Consider for example that the Cheetah environment (See Fig. \ref{fig:fig1a}) only consists of one (albeit complex) object in a plain background with the camera always tracking it.
 Compared to \gd, where the camera is fixed on the car which moves through the scene, drastically changing the objects found in different observations.
 Our results indicate that while MBRL methods have the potential to perform well in \gd, they need to be carefully tuned and modified to achieve results comparable to those of the current baselines.

 ### Dream to Control (Dreamer)